1. Home

 (B) There had always been three tracks to choose from in choosing which track to walk in; now the choice was narrowed down to two.

-(D) Before my father died, he often spoke of taking my boy to the lake, where they might fish for bass and eat doughnuts dipped in sugar and lie on the town wharf listening to the mandolins.
+(D) Before my father died, he often spoke of taking my boy to the lake, where they might fish for bass and eat doughnuts dipped in chocolate and lie on the wharf listening to the mandolins.

 (E) But there was a way of reversing them, if you learned the trick, by cutting the switch and putting it on again on the final dying revolution of the flywheel, so that it would kick back against compression and begin reversing.

-5. In the final sentence of “Once More to the Lake,” the narrator feels
+10. In the final sentence of “Once More to the Lake,” the narrator feels:

 (A) a storm approaching